codeque-co/codeque/packages/cli/README.md

 I love using CodeQue to look for specific function or React hook usage.
 It's faster than looking for API into docs.

-This a typical query that you can use to find usage of some React hook
+This a typical query that you can use to find usage of some React hook.

 ```ts
 const $$$ = useMyHook();